 dtb-$(CONFIG_ARCH_TEGRA_3x_SOC) +=(see image)

-A basic configuration for Tegra SoC's can be loaded by using tegra_defconfig
+Start with a basic configuration for Tegra SoC's by using the default

 make ARCH=arm tegra_defconfig